m5lk3n/clcnt/README.md

 ### frontend

-Browse to [localhost](http://localhost:8080), it shoud look like the first screenshot above.
-I tested with a most recent Chrome and Firefox version at the time of writing.
+Browse to [localhost](http://localhost:8080), it should look like the first screenshot above.
+I tested with the most recent Chrome and Firefox versions at the time of writing.

 ### backend

-Here's a summary of the backend API which is (partially) used by the frontend:
+Here's an exemplified extract of the backend API which is (partially) used by the frontend:

 | Use case | Verb | URL |
 | --- | --- | --- |